radiukpavlo/python-programming/12_Lesson_Modules/.ipynb_checkpoints/lesson-12_modules-checkpoint.md

 ### Exercises: Level 2

-5. Write a function list_of_rgb_colors which returns any number of RGB colors in an array.
+5. Write a function _list_of_rgb_colors_, which returns any number of RGB colors in an array.
-6. Write a function generate_colors which can generate any number of hexa or rgb colors.
+6. Write a function _generate_colors_, which can generate any number of hexa or rgb colors.

 ```py
    generate_colors('hexa', 3) # ['#a3e12f','#03ed55','#eb3d2b']